 *Don’t have a pressure cooker?
 No problem.
 See the Variations section for non-pressure cooking options.

-- Instead of browning the short ribs in two batches, I use two pans.
-I brown half in my pressure cooker, and half in my fry pan.
-Then, I saute the onions in the pressure cooker, while I heat up the chicken stock and wine in the fry pan.
+If you want to speed up the browning, use two pans.
+I brown one batch in the pressure cooker while I brown another batch in a fry pan.
+Then, I saute the onions in the pressure cooker, while I heat up the water (or chicken broth) in the fry pan.
 This loosens up the browned bits in the fry pan, so I get their flavor in the final stew.
-Also, the pressure cooker comes up to pressure quicker if you add boiling liquid, so I’m heating up my stock at the same time I’m sauteing my onion.

 What do you think?
 Questions?
 Other ideas?
 Leave them in the comments section below.